 If I haven’t confused you enough with my exploration of the difference between bisexual and pan-sexual, the label ‘omnisexual’ isn’t defined by either the American or English dictionaries, but it is identified in online search engines as:

 ‘Omnisexual’ (often shortened to omni) is an orientation defined as the sexual attraction to all genders, though gender often still plays a role in one’s attraction.
 Some people who identify as omnisexual may have a preference for which gender they feel most attracted to.

 Back to the drawing board sexual orientation and gender diversity

-Many professionals who work with sexually and gender diverse people, have trouble in understanding labels, and if trained individuals have problems then this leaves the public very confused, however the ethical professional should always ask the client how they identify, and for their definition of their identify.
+Many professionals who work with sexually and gender diverse people, have trouble understanding labels, and if trained individuals have problems then this leaves the public very confused, however, the ethical professional should always ask the client how they identify, and for their definition of their identity.

 Rather than using labels to identify sexual attraction, it is possible that their use is only for the sense of belonging to a community, and for the professional, the client deserves only this assumption.